linobino1/kino/README.md

 # kinoimblauensalon.de

 Website for the cinema "Kino im Blauen Salon" in HfG Karlsruhe based on [Remix](https://remix.run) and [PayloadCMS](https://payloadcms.com).
 The website is showcasing future and past screening events.
-The CMS is used to manage the events, featuring an import function to import movie metadata from [TMDB](https://www.themoviedb.org) and a tool to generate an HTML newsletter for a set of screenings.
+The CMS is used to manage the events, featuring an import function to import movie metadata from [TMDB](https://www.themoviedb.org) and a tool to generate an HTML newsletter for a set of events.

 ## Development